These terms are also available in other languages.

 This section gives background information about our office and the rules we follow.

 We are a team of directly publically funded criminal defence lawyers, with support and administrative staff, who provide advice and representation in relation to criminal cases at any court in Scotland.
 We are committed to being fearless in the conduct of your defence.

 All PDSO staff and solicitors are employed by the Scottish Legal Aid Board under part V, section 28A of the Legal Aid (Scotland) Act 1986.
-The Director of the PDSO reports to SLAB’s Chief Executive on administrative issues.
-In all other ways, PDSO operates entirely independently and it is the responsibility of the Director to determine the way the offices operate and to make decisions on individual cases.
+The Director of the PDSO reports to the Chief Executive of SLAB on administrative issues and is accountable for the overall operation of the PDSO.
+In all other ways, the PDSO operates entirely independently and it is the responsibility of our Head of Service to determine the way the offices operate and for individual solicitors to make decisions based on the specific circumstances of each individual cases.

 SLAB assesses applications for criminal legal aid submitted by the public defence solicitors in exactly the same way as those submitted by private solicitors.
 PDSO does not submit accounts to SLAB.

 Public Defence Solicitors are paid an annual salary rather than making claims on the legal aid fund on a case by case basis.
 We have no financial interest in the outcome of your case.
 PDSO cannot charge you a fee.
 We only do work under legal aid.
 If your case is being funded under Advice and Assistance or Advice by Way of Representation legal aid then you may be liable to make a contribution to the cost of your case depending on your circumstances.

 Your PDSO solicitor will discuss this with you at the beginning of your case.
 Further details of this are explained below.
 If your case is funded by any other type of legal aid then you will not have to make a contribution.